lablup/backend.ai/docs/gsg/clientlib.rst

 Client SDK Libraries and Tools
 ==============================

-We provide an official client SDKs that abstracts the low-level HTTP REST APIs via a function-based interface for popular programming languages.
+We provide official client SDKs for popular programming languages that abstract the low-level REST/GraphQL APIs via functional and object-oriented interfaces.

 Python
 ------

-This is the most extensively supported client programming language, including the official command-line interface tools.
+Python is the most extensively supported client programming language.
+The SDK also includes the official command-line interface.

 * :doc:`Documentation for Backend.AI Client SDK for Python <client-py:index>`
 * `Source repository for Backend.AI Client SDK for Python <https://github.com/lablup/backend.ai-client-py>`_